The Phoenix Rises

 In Phoenix, you see patriotism at every holiday, death of a soldier, and remembrance of an event in history.
 History does not seem so long ago here in the Valley of the Sun.

-We can't possibly tell you about all the history, benefits and opportunities available here in Phoenix.
+We can't possibly tell you about all the history, benefits and opportunities available here.
 Discovery is half the adventure.
 So come on over to our place.
 Make it your place.
 If you have an idea, try it out in the Valley of the Sun first.
 Chances are it will be welcomed and primed for success.

 We're here for you.